shhyang/nclab/upcomings/index.md

 - Joint FEC across Multiple Streams with Different Playout Deadlines, NetCod'17.
 This may be related to the work of Cheuk Ting Li.

+(ref to Prof.Yang's email on 19 Jan for the following papers)

+- On Characterizations of Markov Random Fields and Subfields (Yanyan)